 1. Welcome notifications

 You have heard it time and time before that the first impression is the last impression.
-More than 75% of users abandon an app after just one use, so you have just one shot to impress new users and convince them to come back.
+Around 25% of users abandon an app after just one use, so you have just one shot to impress new users and convince them to come back.

 So how well does your app make that first impression stand out?
 By setting up an automated push notification campaign to welcome users who have just downloaded your app.
 It’s a great way to make them feel like they’re in for a good ride and they have made the right decision choosing your app.